System Design Interview Prep for Indian Engineers

 Know the Indian Tech Stack

-Many Indian companies use specific technologies:
+Many Indian companies use specific technologies worth knowing:

-- Kafka is ubiquitous for event streaming
+- Kafka is everywhere for event streaming

 - PostgreSQL and MySQL for relational data

-- Redis for caching (almost everywhere)
+- Redis for caching (used almost universally)

 - Go and Java for backend services (more than Node.js at scale)